robiul-islam-rubel/python_code_generation/README.md

 Python code generation involves the use of pre-trained models to generate syntactically and semantically correct Python code based on prompts or input descriptions.
 Pre-trained models are typically large-scale language models fine-tuned on programming languages (e.g., Python, Java, C++) and are capable of understanding natural language and producing functional code.

 ###  Benefits of Using Pre-trained Models
-Efficiency: Speeds up the development process by automating repetitive coding tasks.
+Efficiency: Speeds up the development process by automating repetitive coding tasks.<br>
-Versatility: Can generate code for a wide range of tasks, from simple functions to complex scripts.
+Versatility: Can generate code for a wide range of tasks, from simple functions to complex scripts. <br>
-Learning Aid: Assists developers in understanding best practices and common programming patterns.
+Learning Aid: Assists developers in understanding best practices and common programming patterns.<br>
-Error Reduction: Helps identify and resolve syntax or logical errors in code.
+Error Reduction: Helps identify and resolve syntax or logical errors in code.<br>

 #### Pipeline Description

-To replicate the experiments you can rely on this two files *vulrepair_main.py* and *vulrepair_main_prompt.py*.
+To replicate the experiments you can rely on any of this files: *codellama-7b.py* and *gpt2.py*.
+For finetuning, you can run any file which is not start with ```infer```
-While the former can be used to retrain the original VulRepair approach as well as the ablation model (i.e., T5-base without pre-training), the latter serves the promp-tuning procedure.
 Before starting replicating any of the experiments we performed, make sure to install the requirements (see *requirements.txt*)

-#### Data Statistics
+#### Evaluation

-Data statistics of the datasets are shown in the below table:
+The evaluation of different models are shown in the below table:

 |         | #Examples   | #Examples       | #Examples
 | ------- | :-------:   | :-------:       | :-------: